Dark matter spike around Bumblebee black holes: Discussion and Conclusions

 Clearly, the impact of the DM distribution on the shadow and other observable features depends on the mass distribution in the immediate vicinity of the BH at the center of the galaxy.
 For this reason, we have disregarded the DM distribution in the region $r\gg R_{\mathrm{SP}}$, which is far away from the spike region.

-Our investigation of the Kerr Bumblebee BH, modeled after the observed BH in M87, revealed that the inclusion of a DMS in its vicinity leads to significant effects in various features, including the event horizon, outer static limit surface, photon orbit radii, and shadow radius.
+Our investigation of the Kerr bumblebee BH, modeled after the observed BH in M87, revealed that the inclusion of a DMS in its vicinity leads to significant effects in various features, including the event horizon, outer static limit surface, photon orbit radii, shadow radius and angular diameter.
 Furthermore, we found that regardless of the presence or absence of a DMS, an increase in the value of $\ell$ for a fixed spin parameter, $a$, results in an increase of both the Cauchy horizon and inner static limit surface, while the event horizon and outer static limit surface decrease.
 Notably, our analysis showed that the size of the horizons and static limit surfaces is more strongly affected by the LV parameter $\ell$ when the spin parameter is fixed at a larger value, corresponding to a faster BH.
 We also observed that increasing the $\ell$ parameter leads to a larger ergo-region area.

+Our analysis points out that the effect of the presence of the DMS on the bumblebee BH shadow observables, such as the shadow radius and angular diameter, is more significant compared to the effect of the DM halo on the BH shadow observables.
+It leads to a shift in the angular size of the M87 shadow.
+As the DM density increases, such as in the case of the DMS density, it is expected that the shadow radius and angular diameter will significantly grow, due to the increase in $\rho_{0}r_{0}^{3}$.
+The effect of the DM halo on the BH shadow is still small compared to the observational accuracy of EHT.
+However, if there is a DMS, the results are expected to be different.

-Besides, our study demonstrated that the LV parameter $\ell$ plays a significant role in shaping the BH shadow, particularly when the spin parameter is fixed at a value close to one.
-Overall, our findings may shed new light on the nature of the interplay between DMSs and Bumblebee BHs.
+Finally, our study demonstrated that as the values of $a$ and $\ell$ increase, the size of the shadow radius and angular diameter of the bumblebee BH also decrease, even for a fixed value of $\rho_{0}r_{0}^{3}$.
+This suggests that the effect of the non-trivial topology of the DMS on the BH shadow observables becomes more significant as $a$ and $\ell$ increase.
+Furthermore, we also observed that the LV parameter $\ell$ has a crucial impact on the bumblebee BH shadow and its observables, particularly when the spin parameter $a$ is close to one.
+Specifically, forthcoming observations are expected to fix better the range of parameters $a$ and $\ell$.
+Overall, the present model may shed new light on the nature of the interplay between DMSs and bumblebee BHs.